-FORM 10-Q X QUARTERLY REPORT PURSUANT T 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 28, 200 TRANSITION REPORT PURSUANT T 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number 1-13699 THEON COMPANY net name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 95-1778500 (I.R.S.
-Employer Identification No.) ter Street, Waltham, Massachusetts 02451 Idress of principal executive offices) (Zip Code) (Re (781) 522-3000 strant's telephone number, including area code) during Indicate by check mark whether the registrant (1) has a tenth the preceding 12 months (or for such shorter period the ments for the past 90 days.
-Yes ⊠ No □ led all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 at the registrant was required to file such reports), and (2) has been subject to such filing See th Indicate by check mark whether the registrant is a larg e definitions of "large accelerated filer," "accelerated in the state of the st accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company. ler" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Non-accelerated filer □ (Do not check if a small reporting company) Accelerated filer □ r Smaller reporting company □
+FORM 10-Q

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 28, 2008.

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\

+Commission File Number 1-13699

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 95-1778500 (I.R.S.
+Employer Identification No.)

+870 Winter Street, Waltham, Massachusetts 02451 (Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer $\square$ Smaller reporting company $\square$